The Secret of Skinwalker Ranch: Beyond Skinwalker Ranch

 On June 6, 2023, the History Channel added a new series, Beyond Skinwalker Ranch, where investigators such as ex-CIA agent Andy Bustamante and journalist Paul Beban join Erik Bard, Travis Taylor, Dragon and Brandon Fugal to investigate ranches in other parts of the world and compare them to the one in Utah.
 The first season aired 9 episodes in 2023.
-A second season of 8 episodes began airing June 4, 2024.
-Season 3 will premiere June 3rd.
+A second season of 8 episodes aired June 4, 2024.
+Season 3 premiered June 3rd, 2025.
+The program was cancelled after 3 seasons.